Why Invariance is Not Enough for Biomedical Domain Generalization and How to Fix It: Introduction

-\subpara{Contributions.} We present \methodname, a simple and effective domain generalization method for arbitrary domain shifts. \methodname trains robust segmentation models that leverage \textit{both} the in-domain image intensities and stable, domain-invariant representations extracted by foundation models~\cite{dey2024learning}.
-We provide a theoretical and empirical analysis of feature combination under distribution shift, and find näive combination induces shortcut learning, where models over-rely on in-domain features and fail to generalize out-of-distribution.
-To achieve the best of both worlds, we propose a simple, principled regularization mechanism to prevent this shortcut and force the model to jointly exploit both sources of information.
-Experimentally, \methodname achieves excellent performance across multiple highly variable biomedical applications and data availability settings, enabling reliable segmentation when applied to new domains.
-Further, \methodname does \textit{not} require test time adaptation, yet performs competitively with methods that do retrain on (unlabeled) target-domain data.
+\looseness=-1 \subpara{Contributions.} We present \methodname, a deliberately simple and effective domain generalization method for arbitrary domain shifts with minimal overhead. \methodname trains robust segmentation models that jointly exploit \textit{both} in-domain image intensities and stable, domain-invariant representations extracted by frozen, non-trainable foundation models~\cite{dey2024learning}.
+We provide a theoretical and empirical analysis of stable and unstable feature combination under distribution shift and find that naïve combination induces shortcut learning, where models over-rely on in-domain unstable features and fail to generalize.
+To achieve the best of both stability and instability, we propose a simple, principled regularization mechanism to prevent this shortcut and force the model to jointly exploit both information sources.
+Experimentally, \methodname achieves excellent performance across multiple biomedical contexts and data availability settings, enabling reliable segmentation when applied to new domains.
+Further, while \methodname does not use test-time adaptation, it performs competitively with methods that do retrain on (unlabeled) target-domain data, greatly enhancing its practicality for biomedical users.